Attorney General of Quebec, et al. v. 9147-0732 Québec inc.

 (Quebec) (Criminal) (By Leave)

-Canadian charter (Criminal) - Cruel and unusual treatment or punishment (s.
+Canadian charter (Non-criminal) - Constitutional law, Cruel and unusual treatment or punishment (s.
 12) - Charter of Rights - Cruel and unusual treatment or punishment - Application of Charter rights to legal persons - Statement of offence issued against business corporation for carrying out construction work as contractor without holding current licence - Provincial building legislation providing for mandatory minimum fine of $30,843 - Whether legal person can benefit from protection of section 12 of Charter - Canadian Charter of Rights and Freedoms, s.
 12 - Building Act, CQLR, c.
 B 1.1, ss.
 46, 197.1.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.